FuJacob/kaimz_tdr/README.md

 **Riipen Project** - AI Agent Development for Kaimz

-This repository contains the backend infrastructure and development work for the **Kaimz AI Agent**, an intelligent automation system currently under active development.
+This repository contains the backend infrastructure and development work for the **Kaimz Agent**, an intelligent automation system currently under active development.
 This project is part of our Riipen collaboration focused on building production-ready AI agent capabilities.

 ## Project Overview

-Kaimz TDR serves as the technical backbone for the Kaimz AI Agent, providing:
+Kaimz TDR serves as the technical backbone for the Kaimz Agent, providing:

 - **Authentication & Authorization** - JWT-based user management
 - **Cloud Integration** - AWS S3 for log storage and data persistence